Brookfield Park Primary School are proud to support

 • Promoting a culture of praise and encouragement in which all pupils can achieve

 This year in Brookfield Park we have moved to a house system.

 We have 4 houses which are named after precious stones :

 Each week house captains and vice captains are responsible for counting house points and the winning team is announced in our weekly celebration assembly.

 Keep an eye out for updates about house team points and competitions and events!!!

 Through the teaching of PSHRE we endeavour to enable pupils to gain the knowledge, understanding and confidence they need to lead healthy, independent lives and become informed, active and responsible citizens.
-Brookfield Park Primary School uses the Jigsaw programme for PSHRE (see link below).
+Brookfield Park Primary School uses the Jigsaw programme to support the teaching of PSHRE (see link below).
 Pupils are also encouraged to take part in a range of activities and experiences across the curriculum and to contribute fully to the life of our school and the wider community.
 They learn to understand, appreciate and respect our common humanity, diversity and differences so that they can go on to form the effective, fulfilling relationships that are an essential part of life and learning.

 Classes carry out circle time weekly.
 There is an elected school council which is representative of every class in school.
 Pupils on the school council are involved in many decisions made in school which directly affect them.